Tours Sitemap Accessibility Skiptocontent Search

 rif berber music from morocco

-http://www.rifmusic.8m.com/
+Rif Music: http://www.rifmusic.8m.com/

-You can listen to most of the above musicians at: http://www.rifmusic.8m.com/.
+You can listen to most of the above musicians at: www.rifmusic.8m.com/.
 According to this website, Mimoun el-Walid is the king of the Rif Amazigh music, most successful, and most controversial artist of the Rif region, in Northern Morocco.

-"Imazighen Music Group" (1970s): rare Moroccan Berber music band.
+"Imazighen" music group (1970s): rare Moroccan Berber music band.

 The Moroccan group "Imazighen", not to be confused with the Algerian "Les Imazighen", is one of the best ever Berber music groups to emerge to date.
 They were very popular in the 1970s for their hypnotic melodies and powerful rhythms that made them truly unique.
 Unfortunately, they appear to have disappeared, as no information about them is to be found anywhere, not even in Youtube (unless they are under a different name).
 The quality of the above track is not brilliant, as it comes from an old tape, but still well worth listening to.
 Please let us know if you know anything about them or about any links leading to information about them.